 Office bound work is a thing of the past, people prefer being mobile and doing things on the go.
-There is soaring desire of the ability to earn from wherever they are if they possess a skill desired by their employer.
+There is a soaring desire for the ability to earn from wherever they are if they possess a skill desired by their employer.
 Organizations and people who understand the value of skilled employees understand this fact and have utilized the man power they can get to move their businesses forward and achieve tremendous growth within a short span of time.

 All of this has been possible because of great leaps in technology and mobile work systems.
 The mobile workforce is escalating with no plans to slow down any time soon.
 The ease and accessibility today’s generation has gotten used to is all thanks to the mobile workforce that gets the job done and brings you deliverable right to your doorstep.
 As long as you have a functional internet connection, a smartphone, tablet or laptop to fire up, you my friend are good to go.
 Stay at home moms and dads are no more titles to frowned upon, people sitting at their homes are making it to businesses conferences and running start ups, micro managing things from their smartphones and managing a fleet of mobile workforce that follows their instructions to the T and making money for themselves and the company.
 According to the IDC mobile worker population is anticipated to surge over the next four years, and reach a staggering 105.4 million mobile workers in 2020.
 Furthermore the global market is estimated to grow Compound Annual Growth Rate (CAGR) of 9.6% from USD 4,880.3 Million in 2015 o USD 7,725.8 Million by 2020, all that at a Compound Annual Growth Rate (CAGR) of 9.6%.